mark-antal-csizmadia/dcgan-fake-faces/README.md

 <img src="assets/20210520-112504-faces/epoch_0075.png" alt="drawing" width="400"/>

 The GIFs show the evolution of the generator.
-The evolution of the 32 x 32 generator:
+The evolution of the 32 x 32 generator (from another experiment than above):

 ![alt text](assets/gifs/32.gif)